ThilinaPeiris/Playwright-Framework/README.md

     ```

-For detailed instructions, please refer to the

-`README.md` file within the `blazeDemo-softOne` branch of the repository^24^.

-This framework provides a solid foundation for anyone looking to implement or learn about robust web automation using Playwright^25^.
+This framework provides a solid foundation for anyone looking to implement or learn about robust web automation using Playwright.